 As a hard working INTJ who is working to shape the world one Bitcoin at a time, you deserve some downtime too.
-Here are five hobbies INTJs might find particularly satisfying to do after their day job or side hustle is done for the day.
+Here are five hobbies INTJs might find particularly satisfying to do after your day job or side hustle is done for the day.

 1) Virtual Book Club

 Most INTJs enjoy reading, and what better way to dig deep and suck the marrow out of every page than to share your opinion with others who have read the same book?